 The Tunnel of Love is yet another famous tourist attraction to visit in Ukraine that is located just outside the town of Klevan.
 For singles and couples alike, the Tunnel of Love is a two-mile-long stretch of railway tracks that seems like a never-ending tunnel.
 A canopy of lush green trees over the tracks turns this simple railway track into a "tunnel."

 Romantics' head and bridal parties are held here to take a romantic stroll or make a wish.
 According to legends, if the love is real, the wish made by couples will come true.
 And guess what, it is one of the most photographed spots in Ukraine.

-Since the 1980s, St. Sophia's Cathedral is a favorite of tourists and one of the UNESCO World Heritage Sites in Ukraine.
-The cathedral is one of the most unique historic buildings in the country with an elaborate Baroque exterior consisting of 13 golden domes.
+Since the 1980s, St. Sophia's Cathedral has been a favorite of tourists and one of the UNESCO World Heritage Sites in Ukraine.
+The cathedral is one of the most unique historic buildings in the country, with an elaborate Baroque exterior consisting of 13 golden domes.
 The jaw-dropping beauty of the interior will leave you speechless.

 Inside the cathedral, space is filled with ancient mosaics, frescoes, and beautiful murals that are centuries old.
 Stroll around or join a guided tour to get the full experience.

-Constructed in 1037, St. Sophia’s cathedral was named after Hagia Sophia that is one of Kyiv’s most acknowledged landmarks.
+Constructed in 1037, St. Sophia’s cathedral was named after Hagia Sophia, which is one of Kyiv’s most acknowledged landmarks.
 Hike up to the bell tower to treat yourself to one of the best views of the cathedral in Kyiv.